Asthma Inhalers

 People who use a higher dose of a steroid inhaler over a longer period of time can have side effects similar to those from taking steroid tablets.
 These include difficulty sleeping, mood changes, and an increase in appetite.

-- thrush in the mouth and throat
+- thrush in the mouth and throat (rinsing your mouth out after using your inhaler can help)

 - hoarse voice